 Architecture is the science and art or profession of designing and constructing buildings and other large structures.

-Aristocracy is the highest class in certain societies, comprising people of noble birth, who hold hereditary titles and offices.
+Aristocracy is the highest class in certain societies, comprising of people of noble birth, who hold hereditary titles and offices.

-Artifact is a material object created by a culture.
+Artifact – An Artifact is a material object created by a culture.

-Baroque is a term meaning extravagant and dramatic typified by bold, curving forms with elaborate ornamentation.
+Baroque is a term meaning extravagant and dramatic, typified by bold, curving forms with elaborate ornamentation.
 Baroque style in art and architecture was developed in Europe from the early seventeenth to mid-eighteenth century.

-Bauhaus is a German school of art, design and architecture, founded in 1919.
+Bauhaus is a German school of art, design, and architecture, founded in 1919.
 The school aimed to re-establish the craftsmanship connection between artistic creativity and manufacturing that had been broken by the Industrial Revolution.

-Bas-relief is a type of relief sculpture that has minimal depth to the faces and figures than when measured to scale.
+Bas-relief is a type of relief sculpture that has a minimal depth to the faces and figures than when measured to scale.
 Bas-relief retains the natural contours of the figures displayed and allows the work to be viewed from multiple angles without distortion of the figures.

 Bering Land Bridge is the tundra plain that was exposed between Asia and North America during the last glacial maximum, about 21,000 years ago.
 It served as a migration route for people, animals, and plants between the two continents.

-Biography is a written account of an individual’s life, written by another person
+Biography is a written account of an individual’s life, written by another person.

 Bronze Age is a period characterized by the use of bronze, proto-writing, and early features of urban civilization.
-The Bronze Age is the second key period of the three-age Stone-Bronze-Iron system for classifying and studying ancient societies.
+The Bronze Age is the crucial second period of the three-age Stone-Bronze-Iron system for classifying and studying ancient societies.

 Canvas is the cotton or linen woven cloth used as a surface for painting.